-The following providers are NOT eligible to receive child care subsidies for their own children or children in their family during the hours they are providing child care or being paid to provide child care.
+The following providers are NOT eligible to receive child care subsidies for their own children or children in their family during the hours they are providing child care or being paid to provide child care:

-Minnesota Statutes 119B.09Report/Rate this page
+Minnesota Statutes 119B.09, subd.
+9 and 9aReport/Rate this page